ajitgoel/Notes/InterviewQuestions/AWS/AWS-Notes.md

 == Classic Load Balancer (CLB)—HTTP, HTTPS, TCP, TCP+TLS==
 you can use load balancers in front of any systems that deal with request/response-style communication as long as the protocol is based on TCP.

+**<u>SQS Cons:</u>**
+a.
+DOESN’T GUARANTEE THAT A MESSAGE IS DELIVERED ONLY ONCE
+b.
+DOESN’T GUARANTEE THE MESSAGE ORDER
-==SQS is only a message queue.
-Don’t expect features like message routing or message priorities.
+c.
+DOESN’T REPLACE A MESSAGE BROKER: ==SQS is only a message queue without features like message routing or message priorities.
 SQS FIFO (first-in-first-out) queues FIFO queues guarantee order of messages and have a mechanism to detect duplicate messages.
 The disadvantages are higher pricing and a limitation on 300 operations per second.
 Amazon MQ provides Apache ActiveMQ as a service and speaks the JMS, NMS, AMQP, STOMP, MQTT, and WebSocket protocols.==